davekacz/NBA_Salary_Prediction/README.md

 ### Scoring

-* When we cross validate should we drop the same players through all years?
+* When we cross validate should we drop the same players through all years? -- Meh...
+Didn't do this

 * Will need to transform results from models with inverse box cox transformation to come up with meaningful analysis.